 To get more information on financing options, please fill out the form below.

 Today’s buyers demand intelligent, intuitive homes.
-In addition, a new California mandate requires every new home to have solar by 2020.
+In addition as of 2020, a California mandate requires every home to have solar by 2020.
 People are seeking a more efficient lifestyle.
 That might mean living small or living smart.
 We have partnered with Green Builder Media and Innovative Home Builders to demonstrate solar powered next generation living.

 Shelter Dynamics features two small-footprint, intelligent, net-zero, and sustainable homes, beginning with its two existing prototypes: the Flex House and the Arc House.
 The Arc House combines the economy and simplicity of small footprint living with cutting-edge building science.
 Smart, self-sufficient, and compact, the net-zero home integrates many facets of sustainability into one compelling and beautiful package.
 The Flex House is a model for “right-sized” living in a small, flexible space that is connected, intelligent, resilient and sustainable.
 The Flex House boasts an integrated smart + solar system as well as water-conserving products and fixtures and non-toxic, sustainable materials to ensure healthy indoor spaces.